 Today's truth: The shortlist closes before the conversation opens.

-I find where GTM programs lose buyers, then build the self-serve content and tools that answer real questions at every stage.
-Buyers who feel informed rather than sold to become less skeptical of vendors and more confident in themselves.
+I diagnose where GTM programs lose buyers.
+Then build the content and tools that answer real questions for all roles at every step.
+Buyers who feel educated rather than sold to become less skeptical of you and more confident in themselves.
 And confident buyers click, learn, try, and buy.

 Challenge: